X11 over the network

 For access from the Internet, il will be better to encapsulate X11 within an SSH session, using the X11 forwarding option.
 Due to encryption, this is however much slower.
 In this case, instead of KDE, prefer a less network-intensive window manager such as xfce4.

-The X terminal can also be a Windows PC equipped with an X emulator such as Xming or other software that you will be able to find from the Internet, for example WinAxe or X-Win32, which are try-before-you-buy and limit the duration of the session to 30 minutes or 1 hour until you purchase a (n expensive) licence.
+The X terminal can also be a Windows PC equipped with an X emulator such as VcXrv or other software found from the Internet.
+At the time of this writing though, such software is frustrating due to unstability or poor licensing conditions, so VcXrv seems to currently be the better choice, although a bit slow.
 Note : Specify in the configuration that you will be using XDMCP.

 On Windows, use the firewall with «Allow exceptions» and create an entry in the firewall for the X11 protocol (port 6000), specifying in the scope the server IP address or the local network (not the Internet).